The traceability matrix is the most powerful screen of Requirement Yogi.

 Jira Cache (New in 3.1)

-Jira integration is now faster since you can benefit from a cache.
+Jira integration is now faster since you can benefit from a cache, which keeps data for 5 days.

 Type of data cached: